SoftwareEngineeringToolDemos/FSE-2014-ConceptCloud/build-vm/README.md

 * README.md file
 * Vagrantfile.
-This is the script and the configuration file which creates the VM containing the OS which is Ubuntu 14.04 and containing one piece of software that's a prerequisite for ConceptCloud tool which is JDK 8
+This is the script and the configuration file which creates the VM containing the OS which is Ubuntu 14.04 and provisions all the pre-requisites required for the ConceptCloud tool.

 ### Environment
 * VM: Ubuntu 14.04 64 bit box with guest additions (Same as the previous hand made VM)